 Whether this is doable or not remains to be seen.
-On one hand, Waymo’s CTO is confident and optimistic, acting as if the launch and the expansion are a sure thing.
+On the one hand, Waymo’s CTO is confident and optimistic, acting as if the launch and the expansion are a sure thing.
 On the other hand, publications like The Information report that the robotaxis have several technical troubles that need fixing before the launch.
-Where does the truth lie and what should we expect?
-We’ll try to shed some light onto the matter in the following lines.
+Where does the truth lie, and what should we expect?
+We’ll try to shed some light on the matter in the following lines.

 Google’s Self-Driving Car Project, Waymo, began over a decade ago.
 It involved countless hours of research, development, testing, and evaluations.
 The result should be a robotaxi that functions without driver input, involves low costs, consumes few resources, and improves traffic safety.

 The initial launch will target Pheonix and its surroundings and will involve no less than 600 vehicles.
 If everything goes according to plan, Waymo plans on adding at least 82,000 more vehicles to their fleet, mainly electric SUVs from Jaguar and hybrid vans from Chrysler.

 Their incredible progress is partly due to Dmitri Dolgov, CTO and engineering vice-president.
 After obtaining his Master’s degree from the Moscow Institute of Physics and Technology and his Computer Science Ph.D. from the University of Michigan, he enrolled in the postdoctoral research program from Stanford, putting his name on nearly 100 patents.